fidian/ansi/README.md

 Upgrading Issues
 ----------------

 The newer version of `ansi` has reversed an earlier decision about newlines at the end.
-Previously, calling `ansi test` would write "test" to the screen without a newline and `ansi -n test" would add a newline.
+Previously, calling `ansi test` would write "test" to the screen without a newline and `ansi -n test` would add a newline.
 As of August 2018, this has switched and `ansi test` will write out "test" with a newline.
 The `-n` flag is also switched.
 Sorry for the inconvenience that the earlier decision has caused and future confusion due to this flag switching.
 The goal is to align more closely with `echo`.

 Usage